-- Assault and Battery.
-These two words are found in common law system.
-When we consult the English-Chinese dictionary, they both mean“殴打”, but in common law system, they are related but attribute to distinct crimes.
-Battery means the unlawful application of physical force to another and assault means an attempt to commit battery or an act that causes another reasonably to fear an imminent battery.
-So we should translate these two words into Chinese as“威胁”and“殴打”respectively.
+1. Assault and Battery.
+These two words are found in the common law system.
+When we consult the English-Chinese dictionary, they both mean“殴打”, but in the common law system, they are related but attribute to distinct crimes.
+Battery means the unlawful application of physical force to another and assault means an attempt to commit battery or an act that causes another reason to fear an imminent battery.
+So we should translate these two words into Chinese as“威胁” and“殴打” respectively.

-- Equity.
+2. Equity.
 Equity has many meanings.
 Its general meaning is “general fairness” or “natural justice”.
-But in legal field, it means the ownership interest（in Chinese called“股权”）, or refers to a particular body of rules that originated in common law system（in Chinese called“衡平法”）.
+But in the legal translation, it means the ownership interest（in Chinese called“股权”） or refers to a particular body of rules that originated in common law system（in Chinese called“衡平法”）.
 So when you encounter this word, please refer to the context to choose the right translation.

 Since we are learning the civil law system in China, getting the knowledge of common law system is certainly of great help in doing the legal translation.
 Besides, a professional law dictionary is a must to pick up the right word.